-Wellness Clean Beauty How to Create a Tea Steam Facial at Home By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 CC BY 2.0.
-A Girl With Tea Share Twitter Pinterest Email Wellness Health & Well-being Clean Beauty There is a centuries-long tradition of using floral and herbal steams in beauty rituals.
+Wellness Clean Beauty How to Create a Tea Steam Facial at Home By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated April 04, 2021 bymuratdeniz / Getty Images Share Twitter Pinterest Email Wellness Clean Beauty Here’s a guide to creating your own relaxing tea steam facial at home.
+Step 1In a pot, bring water to a boil.
+Dmytro Diedov / Getty Images Step 2Select the teas and herbs you’d like to use and place them in a large heat-safe bowl.
+It’s best to use loose-leaf tea, but tea bags work too.
+Westend61 / Getty Images There is a centuries-long tradition of using floral and herbal steams in beauty rituals.
 Research has shown that steam can help soften the skin, increase the absorption of topical treatments, and improve circulation.
 Meanwhile, research suggests that the polyphenols found in tea may help to reduce acne and oily skin.
 So it's really no surprise that adding teas and herbs to facial steam is popular among those who champion natural and non-toxic skincare.
-Here’s a guide to creating your own relaxing tea steam facial at home.
-Step 1In a pot, bring water to a boil.
-Step 2Select the teas and herbs you’d like to use and place them in a large heat-safe bowl.
-It’s best to use loose-leaf tea, but tea bags work too.
 You can combine any herbs or flowers that you’d like to go with green or white tea.
 Mint and rosemary are associated with cooling and calming the skin, while rose and chamomile flowers are associated with softening.
 Step 3Pour the water over your ingredients and let them steep for a couple of minutes.
-Be sure that the water has cooled somewhat, because it’s possible to be burned by steam.
+Westend61 / Getty Images Be sure that the water has cooled somewhat, because it’s possible to be burned by steam.
 Step 4Place your face about 12 inches away from the steam and drape a towel over your head.
 Steam your face for a minute, and then take a break for a few minutes.
-You can repeat this process several times.
-Alternatively, you can soak a clean washcloth in the brew and apply it to your face.
+You can repeat this process several times. ljubaphoto / Getty Images Alternatively, you can soak a clean washcloth in the brew and apply it to your face.
 Repeat with another clean cloth.
 Step 5After your steam is complete, follow with a nourishing moisturizer.
-It’s widely recommended to not use a facial steam more than once per week.
+JGI/Jamie Grill / Getty Images It’s widely recommended to not use a facial steam more than once per week.
 A note of caution about essential oils: very little goes a long way!
 Essential oils tend to be pretty volatile.
 If you’re adding them to your steam facial, don’t use more than a drop.
 The oils can vaporize very quickly and create a harsh, unpleasant steam.